passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-A quick introduction about myself: I’m Andrea Ricchi, from Carpi, Italy.
-At Amarula Solutions, I work as an embedded developer.
-My focus is on GUI applications using C++/Qt or Dart/Flutter, as well as user-space applications and services written in C/C++ and Rust.
-I actively contribute to open-source software projects, collaborating with the community on real-world challenges, including work on ConnMan, libraries, and UI components.
-I also have experience with Yocto and Buildroot, contributing recipes and packages to support embedded Linux development.
+A few words about me:
+I’m Andrea Ricchi, an embedded developer from Carpi, Italy.
+My expertise lies in developing user-space services in C and C++, as well as creating UI applications using Qt and Flutter.
+I actively contribute to open-source projects, including ConnMan, and I maintain some Qt components and Flutter packages.
+I also have hands-on experience with Yocto and Buildroot.
 -->

 ---